New Zealand tramping tracks

 In New Zealand, long distance walking or hiking for at least one overnight stay is known as tramping.
-There are a number of walkways in New Zealand, however most of these are relatively short and can be walked in a day or less.
+There are a number of walkways in New Zealand, but most are relatively short and can be walked in a day or less.
 Many are also an easy walk, with well formed footpaths.
 However, some tracks require an overnight stay either because of the rugged country or the length of the track.

 New Zealand has both public and private tramping tracks.
 Public tracks are managed by the Department of Conservation, Regional Councils or other authorities.
 They generally cross public land (including National Parks), or private land with negotiated public access.
 Access is free and in most cases unrestricted, although fees are payable for overnight stays in huts or camping.

 Private tracks cross private land, with restricted fee-based access.
 Itineraries are generally fixed.
 Fees may cover things such as overnight accommodation, food and pack transportation.